rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Procedural-Geometry.md

 ### Generate Mesh

-After the geometry has been defined, the mesh can be generated:
+After the geometry has been defined, the mesh can be generated using the method <xref:i5.Toolkit.Core.ProceduralGeometry.GeometryConstructor.ConstructMesh>

 ```[C#]
 Mesh result = geometryConstructor.ConstructMesh();
 ```

+The result of this operation will be a Unity-<xref:UnityEngine.Mesh> with the same vertices, triangles, etc. as previously provided to the <xref:i5.Toolkit.Core.ProceduralGeometry.GeometryConstructor>.